GIANT COVALENT STRUCTURES

 erosion products of igneous rocks.

-- Looking at the diagram on the right,
+- Looking at the diagram on the right of

 each silicon atom (black blobs) forms four strong covalent bonds